 Various certification options are available.
 These range from basic Certificates of Authenticity to translations that are legalised through the Foreign and Commonwealth Office.

 The ISO 9001 international quality standard and the ISO 17100 translation standard are key markers of reliability.
 Kwintessential holds both.

 Plus, as a full member of the Association of Translation Companies (ATC) – and a corporate member of the Institute of Translation and Interpreting (ITI) – we are uniquely suited to providing reliable, high-quality certified translations.

-Take advantage of our extensive experience of providing certified translations for all kinds of organisations and individuals in London, across the UK, and globally.
-Call a member of our team today on 01460 279900 to discuss your certification requirements.
+Take advantage of our extensive experience in providing certified translations for all kinds of organisations and individuals in London, across the UK, and globally.
+Call a member of our team today at 01460 279900 to discuss your certification requirements.

-What type of certified translation do you need in London?
+What type of certified translation do you need?

 Certificate of Authenticity

 The most basic level of certified translation is a certificate of authenticity.
 This is a very common type of certification.
 In the UK, it is generally required by the courts and the Home Office, as well as universities, insurance companies, and any other body that requires some degree of assurance of a professional and accurate translation.